LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 The Halstead metric computation uses the reflection API for performance.
 The main consequence of this choice is that we abstract all predicate arguments.
-A computation closer to the original definiton of the metric would require switching to use the parser to collect information on syntactic literals, which would imply a much large computation cost.
+A computation closer to the original definition of the metric would require switching to use the parser to collect information on syntactic literals, which would imply a much large computation cost.